geraldcroes/traefik-quickstart/README.md

 Now that we have a Træfik instance up and running, we will deploy new services.

 Create the `traefik-quickstart/services/docker-compose.yml` file.
-There, we will define a new service (`whoami`) that is a simple webservice that outputs information about the machine where it is deployed (its IP adress, host, and so on):
+There, we will define a new service (`whoami`) that is a simple webservice that outputs information about the machine it is deployed on (its IP adress, host, and so on):

-`traefik-quickstart/services/docker-compose.yml`:
 ```yaml
 version: '3'